Swiss to vote on linking bosses' pay to wage of office cleaner

 That would imply savage cuts for some chief executives.
 The average compensation of CEOs at Swiss blue-chip companies was 6.7 million Swiss francs in 2012, according to accountants PwC.

-Aside from its own banks and industrial giants, Switzerland is also home to high-paying trading houses attracted by favourable tax rates, in addition to the scenery and the agreeable lifestyle.
+Aside from its own banks and industrial giants, Switzerland is also home to high-paying trading houses attracted by favorable tax rates, in addition to the scenery and the agreeable lifestyle.

 Calls to limit the pay of top executives are not restricted to Switzerland.
 Anger over huge payouts was reflected in protests by the Occupy Movement.